 Financial counsellor or planner?

 When cancer changes your financial plans, it can be a good idea to seek guidance from a professional.
 Whether you should see a financial counsellor or financial planner will depend on your circumstances.
-Find a financial counsellor or financial planner.

 Financial counsellors – provide practical advice to help people managing their personal budget and finances; work closely with community organisations that assist people in financial difficulty, especially those on low incomes; will act as a negotiator and advocate for people who are at financial risk; and provide a free service to their clients (they are not allowed to charge fees or commissions).